movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

 Adjacent data checksums append to packed items, capped at one quarter of a metadata node.
 A transaction checksum lock serializes item read/modify/write across vnodes and range deletion; it is taken after the handle and before roots.
+Commit sorts ordered sectors by allocation address and combines adjacent payloads into writes of at most `MAXBSIZE`, stopping at chunk boundaries.
+Before each mirrored write it evicts overlapping device-sector buffers;
+device buffers are keyed by their starting block, not their covered range.
+File mappings and pending ownership still use separate sector extents.

 Without `NO_HOLES`, writes and growth count missing hole items under the vnode lock and reserve their insertion cost before joining.
 Fill gaps in the same